Tag is not an element. Or is it?

 - and many, many others…

-Pedantry or an important distinction?
+Pedantry or important distinction?

 Once you start thinking about the distinction, edges become somewhat blurry.
 Are all of the examples above really wrong?